 The plugin speeds up your WordPress website by serving a saved copy of your web pages to the visitor instead of requesting the content over and over again.
 This helps save server resources.

 WP Super Cache periodically updates the cache copy so that users always get the updated version of your website.
 The Garbage Collector scans your website and deletes the old or stale content from your website.
 When it does that, it sends out an email notifying the admin about the update.

 Sometimes, the email notifications don’t arrive.
 You might wonder if the plugin is actually working on your website.

-The reason for it can be that you are hosting is not configured to send emails.
+The reason for this can be that your hosting is not configured to send emails.
 By default, WordPress uses the PHP

 mail() function to send emails from your website.
 This isn’t a reliable option and can cause issues with email deliverability.

 Also, the emails from the website are sent without any verification.
 This can lead to them being marked as spam.

 Now that we know the cause, let’s take a look at the possible solution to solve the email deliverability issue.